vigneshavm/Interview-questions/JS Q.md

 #### **Anonymous Functions - Use Cases**

-**Interviewer**: What are anonymous functions, and where would you use them?

-**Answer**: Anonymous functions are functions without a name.
+ Anonymous functions are functions without a name.
 They are often used as arguments to other functions, or for short tasks where a function doesn’t need to be reused elsewhere.

 **Example**:
 ```javascript